interrogator/corpkit/doc_features.md

 #### Speaker IDs

 *corpkit* can recognise speaker IDs when parsing, and restrict searches to particular speakers.
+All you need to do is format your data like a transcript:

+    PROSECUTOR: Good afternoon, Mr. President.
+    CLINTON: Good afternoon.
+    PROSECUTOR: Could you please state your full name for the record, sir?
+    CLINTON: William Jefferson Clinton.

 #### Search lexis and grammar